White Hart Hotel, New Plymouth: History

 The hotel was extended in 1900 and in 1901 it received its icon, the statue of the white hart above the corner parapet.
 The balconies which run the extent of the façade and are the hotel's distinctive feature, were added in 1909.
 They were designed by another local architect, Francis John (Frank) Messenger.
 Subsequently, the five corner bays of the first floor verandah were filled in.

+On 22 July 1916, the hotel was the only building in the block between Devon, Queen, King and Egmont Streets not to be destroyed by the fire that cleared the entire area, including the Theatre Royal.

 During the 1970s the White Hart became known as a venue for New Plymouth's rock and punk music scenes and was also home to the Magog Motorcycle Club.

 Meanwhile, in recent decades, the building deteriorated into a serious state of decay.
 Although listed as a Heritage New Zealand Category 1 building, the cost of restoration seemed to be prohibitive for a while.
 In 2005 the building's owner Renaissance Ltd and Wellington firm Atelierworkshop started the plans to restore the façade, while retaining as much as possible of the building's character.
 The work started in 2011 with financial support from the New Plymouth District Council and Heritage New Zealand.
 The building was strengthened, the ground floor was rebuilt, the second floor transformed by glazing the upstairs verandas, and incorporating part of it into the building to create a new floor.
 The old ceiling structure from the 1886 building has been left uncovered.
 Also it was created an internal covered courtyard with an fireplace.
 An alleyway from the courtyard connects onto the street.

 During the restoration works, the builders uncovered cobblestones from the original 1844 house and Atelierworkshop designed a glass floor over the top so visitors can have a look at the site's earlier history.